bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Sorry, yeah, let's do it again.
 You mine one transaction, you mine a couple other blocks, and then you mine the transaction again.
 Now, if there's a reorg, the blockchain undoes your most recent block, and then creates some other blocks.
-That means that your transaction has now disappeared
+That means that your transaction has now disappeared from your point of view.

-Speaker 0: 00:10:27

-from your

-Speaker 1: 00:10:28

-point of view.

 Speaker 0: 00:10:29